kordjamshidi/saul/saul-core/src/main/scala/edu/illinois/cs/cogcomp/saul/classifier/SL_model/README.md

  In fact, this specifies the type of most global object that is used as an independent example.
 The evaluation of the model also is done by calling def `Evaluate("NodeType_Name", "ListOfConstrainedClassifiers_Name",myModelName, modelPath)`.
 This is the
  [end ER application](/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityRelation/EntityRelationApp_SL.scala) that uses SL to train and test.

-###Saul-SL provided components
+###Saul-SL provided components for developer's information

  <ul>
  <li> A __Saul IInstance__ (`Saul_SL_Instance`),  is simply a node in the data model graph.
 We call is a head because it is a global object and will be the head of a potential inference module later.
 Normally, we will have a classifier that applies on the head node and also other local classifiers that are applied on other nodes which are connected to the head node. </li>
  <li> A __Saul Structure__ (`Saul_SL_Label_Structure`), is simply a list of labels collected fro the labels of all the engaged classifiers in the structured model. </li>
+ <li> __Feature Generation__ (`SL_FeatureGenerator`), The global feature function is made by adding up (and concatenation) of the join feature functions of all involved classifiers.
+The SparseNetwork structure is used for keeping the information of the classifiers and the LTU keeping the vectors of weights.
  <li> __Saul Inference__ (`Saul_SL_Inference`), simply receives the list of constrained classifiers, one of these is a classifier which applies on the head object and the others are parts of the objective function and all of these share a set of constraints.
-Hence, inference is easily done by calling Lbjava on the list of constrained classifiers.   </li>
+Hence, inference is easily done by calling LBJava on the list of constrained classifiers.   </li>
- <li> __Saul loss__ this is simply the normalized aggregation (average) of the hamming loss of the classifiers labels, this is not weighted but can be extended to consider weights. </li>
+ <li> __Saul Loss__ this is simply the normalized aggregation (average) of the hamming loss of the classifiers assigned labels, this is by default equally weighted but can be extended to input weights. </li>
+ <li> __Loss augmented Inference__ the score of each classifier is augmented by its loss, before the inference is performed in LBJava.
+This is done by using a method (that we have added) in LBJava's Learner, called `scoresAugmented`.
+For this modified score to be returned we set a flag called lossFlag before calling inference and after inference this flag is unset.
 </ul>